technomancy/leiningen/doc/TUTORIAL.md

                [clj-http "2.0.0"]]
 ```

-Leiningen will automatically download the `clj-http` jar and make sure
+Leiningen will automatically download the `clj-http` jar file and make sure
 it is on your classpath.
-If you want to explicitly tell lein to
+If you want to explicitly tell `lein` to
 download new dependencies, you can do so with `lein deps`, but it will
 happen on-demand if you don't.